Elusivehawk/Coding-Standards/README.md

 # Coding-Standards

-The coding standards for Stupid Questions, Inc.!
+The coding standards for Elusivehawk, LLC.!
 Follow them to the letter if you're working on code!

 ## How to Use